thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 // ...
 ```

-Once the customer has completed (or canceled) the payment on the Stripe side, they will be redirected to our [`/pages/result.tsx`](https://github.com/vercel/next.js/tree/canary/examples/with-stripe-typescript/pages/result.tsx) page.
-Here we use the `useRouter` hook to access the CheckoutSession id, that was appended to our URL, to retrieve and print the CheckoutSession object.
+Once the customer has completed (or canceled) the payment on the Stripe side, they will be redirected to your [`/pages/result.tsx`](https://github.com/vercel/next.js/tree/canary/examples/with-stripe-typescript/pages/result.tsx) page.
+Use the `useRouter` hook to access the CheckoutSession id, that was appended to the URL, to retrieve and print the CheckoutSession object.

-Since we're using TypeScript, we can use some awesome ESnext language features like [optional chaining](https://github.com/tc39/proposal-optional-chaining#syntax) and the [nullish coalescing operator](https://github.com/tc39/proposal-nullish-coalescing#syntax) that are (at the time of writing) not yet available within JavaScript.

 ```tsx
 // Partial of ./pages/result.tsx